tiansiyuan/kubeflow-docs/docs/user-guide/spark.rst

 ------------------------------------

 Now, it's time to get started with concreate coding work to create a pipeline with a Spark job.

-Go to the Kubeflow UI in your browser.
-(If you follow the guide :ref:`install-ubuntu`, you can access Kubeflow UI by going to ``http://10.64.140.43.nip.io``.)
-Connect or start a Notebook Server, and create a ``.ipynb`` file.

 .. _workflow overview: